troyblank/foodhow/README.md

 # To Do List
 * host it.
-* add and admin to allow creation and editing of recipes.
+* add an admin to allow creation and editing of recipes.